albin-johansson/centurion/docs/pages/renderer.rst

 Text rendering
 ~~~~~~~~~~~~~~
 There are four options when rendering text.
 You can render text that is "blended",
-"shaded", "solid" and "blended and wrapped".
+"shaded", "solid" or "blended and wrapped".
 The following image displays a piece of text
 rendered with the various options.

 .. image:: ../../meta/text_rendering.png